Kern Union HSD

 e.
 Any other way that ensures employees receive and understand the policy

-3. Provide to employees a handbook that contains information that clearly describes the district's nondiscrimination policy, procedures for filing a complaint, and resources available to anyone who feels that he/she/they have been the victim of any discriminatory or harassing behavior
+4. Provide to employees a handbook which contains information that clearly describes the district's nondiscrimination policy, procedures for filing a complaint, and resources available to employees who believe they have been the victim of any discriminatory or harassing behavior

 (cf. 4131 - Staff Development)